hashicorp/terraform-website/content/source/docs/enterprise-beta/saml/index.html.md

 Terraform Enterprise supports the SAML 2.0 standard.
 It has been tested with a variety of identity providers.

-- Azure Active Directory (Azure AD) - planned
+- Google G Suite - verified
 - OneLogin - verified

-- Google G Suite - verified
+These providers are planned to be verified for the General Availability launch but have not been tested in Beta.

-- PingFederate - planned
+- PingFederate
+- Azure Active Directory (Azure AD)